 The mission of the Student Life Department is to provide the leadership and atmosphere so that each student can be biblically discipled and encouraged to “bear fruit” (Gal.
 5:22-24) in their relationships with one another and with Christ.
 Our main objective is to effectively accomplish two things:

-WOLBI campus life is all about learning how to live in Biblical community.
-Dorm life provides an environment to help you internalize what you are learning in the classroom.
+WOLBI campus life is all about learning how to live in a Biblical community.
+Dorm life provides an environment to help you live out what you are learning in the classroom.
 The interactions that flow from living together allow students to apply the principles of loving God and others.
 Our desire is that your experiences outside of the classroom will help to shape the way you think about and live out the Gospel in your everyday life.

 Dorm life at WOLBI fosters lifelong friendships and unforgettable college memories.
-95% of students live on campus.
+95 percent of students live on campus.
 You will be living and learning together with people from a variety of backgrounds, opinions, and experiences.
-It is our desire that dorm life promote your spiritual growth, while encouraging healthy academic habits and providing opportunities for learning how to live in a biblical community.
+It is our desire that dorm life promotes your spiritual growth, while encouraging healthy academic habits and providing opportunities for learning how to live in a biblical community.
 Each dorm room is provided with necessary furniture: bunk beds, chest of drawers, closet or wardrobes, desks, and desk chairs.
 Additionally, there is wireless Internet service in the entire building.

 As a residential campus, most of our students are required to live on campus.
-For married students and their families as well as older students housing is available at the WOL Family Campground and in the local community.
+For married students and their families as well as older students, housing is limited but available both on and off campus.

-For questions, concerns, and availability of off campus housing, please call 518-494-6000.
+Florida Campus: For questions, concerns, and availability of off-campus housing, please call Keith Balsley at 727-379-5037.

 The atmosphere of The Word of Life Bible Institute is one of continual learning and growing.
 The Student Life Department seeks to cultivate a community where students are biblically discipled and encouraged to bear fruit.
 We believe that discipleship takes place in every aspect of the Bible Institute; study, life, and ministry.
 Our staff members are available and involved in our student’s lives to point them to the Truth of God’s Word and Jesus Christ.
 A more specific and formal disciple setting with a staff person is also available to interested students.